ChemGen: Code Generation for Multispecies Chemically Reacting Flow Simulations: Introduction

 \section{Introduction}

 Modeling of chemical reactions is critical to many areas of computational physics.
-One of the most common examples of this coupling is in Computational Fluid Dynamics (CFD)~\citep{And95,Fer02,Hir07}, which is used to simulate fluid behavior in a wide variety of applications.
+One of the most common examples is in modeling the chemistry-turbulence coupling in Computational Fluid Dynamics (CFD)~\citep{And95,Fer02,Hir07}, which is used to simulate fluid behavior in a wide variety of reacting flows and combustion applications.
 The governing equations, typically the Navier-Stokes equations, are discretized in space using approaches such as finite volume~\citep{Pat80,Ver07,Mou16}, finite difference~\citep{LeV07}, and finite element schemes~\citep{Don03,Zie05}.
 CFD relies on large volumes of data to describe the fluid; in particular, the fluid state variables stored at all grid points in the computational domain are known as the degrees of freedom (DoF).

-Developing robust CFD software is difficult due to computational challenges such as efficient DoF communication in parallel, adaptive physical modeling, and managing complex geometries.
+Developing robust CFD software is often challenging due to computational challenges such as efficient DoF communication in parallel, adaptive physical modeling, and managing complex geometries.
 Additionally, there are significant numerical issues, such as preserving stability~\citep{Kar94,Abg96,Bil03,Lv15,Lv17,Joh20,Chi22,Chi22_2} which is coupled with the choice of formulation of the conservation laws and time integration strategy.
 There is no single CFD software that simultaneously addresses all the above difficulties for all fluid dynamics applications, necessitating continued research into accelerating simulations while achieving stable and accurate fluid modeling.
 As a result, a broad family of CFD codes has emerged, ranging from experimental in-house tools used for demonstrating new technologies to established commercial software suites employed in production-level engineering.